Spatial 3D medical and dental workflow display

 Solutions / Spatial 3D / Medical

-For many clinical teams, the challenge is not producing 3D data.
-It is reviewing that data quickly, on a shared screen, in a way that supports confident discussion.
+For many medical teams, the challenge is not producing 3D visual material.
+It is explaining that material clearly, on a shared screen, in a way that supports training and discussion.

-Glasses-free 3D adds visible depth to imaging, planning, and education workflows without asking the room to move into a headset-based setup.
-That makes it easier to place a spatial display into existing clinical review, training, and communication routines.
+Glasses-free 3D adds visible depth to prepared medical visuals, anatomy education, demonstrations, and training workflows without asking the room to move into a headset-based setup.
+That makes it easier to place an autostereoscopic display into existing education and communication routines.

 Common Uses